spine-tools/Spine-Toolbox/docs/source/main_window.rst

 and **Help** menus.
 The **Project** dock widget contains a list of project items in the project.
 The **Properties** dock widget shows the properties of the selected project item. **Event Log** shows messages based on user actions and item executions.
 It shows messages from processes that are spawned by the application, i.e. it shows the stdout and stderr streams of GAMS and executable programs.
-Also things like whether an item's execution was successful or not and when the project or an item specification is saved are shown.
+Also things like whether an item's execution was successful and when the project or an item specification is saved are shown.

 **Console** provides Julia and Python consoles that can be interacted with.
 What kind of console